Recurring revenue

 What is recurring revenue?

-Recurring revenue refers to the predictable, stable income a business generates regularly, typically weekly, monthly, or annually through subscriptions, memberships, or long-term contracts.
-Unlike one-time sales, recurring revenue continues until the customer cancels.
+Recurring revenue is the predictable income a business earns at regular intervals (weekly, monthly, quarterly, or annually) from ongoing customer relationships such as subscriptions, memberships, or long-term contracts.
+Unlike one-time sales, this revenue continues until the customer cancels, churns, or fails to renew.

 Why is recurring revenue important?